apg/envbreach/README.md

 Interviewer: You wrote this utility to show off an intuitive way to do 12 Factor with Vault, is that correct?
 ${USER}: Why yes it is, Bob.
 Yes it is."
+# What's the PASSWORD?
 $ envbreach python -c "import os; print os.environ['PASSWORD']" hunter2
+# Now show what the full environment is when running.
+$ envbreach env
+HOME=/home/apg
+PASSWORD=hunter2
+USERNAME=apg
+INTERVIEW=Interviewer: Hello, apg!
+Thanks for joining me.
+apg: My pleasure!
+Interviewer: You wrote this utility to show off an intuitive way to do 12 Factor with Vault, is that correct?
+apg: Why yes it is, Bob.
+Yes it is.
 ```

 This assumes that the following is in `envbreach`'s environment: